Prompt Injection Attacks: Examples, Techniques, and Defence

 |---|---|---|---|

-Notice the pattern.
-Five of six high-impact attacks are indirect.
+The pattern across these incidents is consistent.
+The overwhelming majority of high-impact attacks are indirect.
 The victim interacts normally with their AI tool while hidden instructions execute in the background.
-AI-powered browsers face similar risks, with researchers demonstrating attacks within 24 hours of product launches.

-The best current defences reduce successful attacks from 73.2% to 8.7%.
-That is a significant improvement but far from elimination (arXiv, 2025).
+The best current defences reduce successful attacks from 73.2% to 8.7% (arXiv, 2025).
+That is a significant improvement but far from elimination.
 This is not a vulnerability that will be patched away.
-You need defence-in-depth.
+Defence-in-depth is your best option.

 How to Detect Prompt Injection